What is Joel about?

 Joel is the second minor prophet, who ministered to the Southern Kingdom of Judah.
 We don’t know much about him, and we don’t know much about how his message was received.

-We do know that Joel’s prophecy about the day of the Lord has begun to come to pass.
+But we do know how some of the early Christians interpreted a few of Joel’s lines.
 In the book of Acts, the Holy Spirit comes upon the apostles and they began speaking in tongues (on the day of Pentecost ).
 Peter explains that this is what Joel prophesied about in Joel 3:28–32.

 Of all the Old Testament books, Joel has the highest concentration of imperative verbs: 1.1% of the Hebrew words are commanding verbs.